 Dyslexia Scotland is working closely with all the partners highlighted in the report and the Scottish Government response, in taking forward the recommendations.
 A Dyslexia 'Making Sense' Working Group, has been set up by the Scottish Government.
 Details of group membership, minutes of meetings and progress can be found here.

 This professional learning resource is designed to support learning about and understanding of dyslexia and inclusive practice.
-Click here to see the resource on Education Scotland's website.
+Click here to see it.

 Click here for the response by the Cross-Party Group on Dyslexia to the 'Making sense' report.

 [Details of the previous Education Scotland report (2008) can be found at the bottom of this page.]

 The Additional Support for Learning Act 2004 set out the responsibilities education authorities and other agencies have for helping young people with additional support needs.

 Amendments to the Act were agreed in 2009.
 These changes came into force in November 2010, giving the authorities new duties and parents new rights, such as:

 Assessment: local authorities must respond to any reasonable requests for an assessment.

 Provision: Local authorities must make information available to all parents about the provision in their area for children with additional support needs.